Amid war, Ukrainians ensure orphans get food, gas supplies - NewsBreak

 For more than 15 years, Abundance International has been a lifeline for two Ukrainian orphanages — providing money, medicine, manpower and equipment.
 The children in these orphanages are no older than 4.

 “Right now, on the ground, because everyone is fearing that food supplies will run out, there are lines at the grocery stores that are an hour long to get through,” Davis said.
 “And God bless the people here.
-We came in, we told the manager, ‘Look, we got to get the stuff to orphans,’ so he put us at the front of the line and let us get ours first.”Zelenskyy accuses Russia of war crime as conflict continues
+We came in, we told the manager, ‘Look, we got to get the stuff to orphans,’ so he put us at the front of the line and let us get ours first.”NATIONAL: Can I be drafted?
+Young people worry about potential draft amid Russia and Ukraine crisis

 Davis said the kindness did not stop there.
 He later found the owner of a gas station who he says opened up his “tiny reserves” for a children’s hospital and for the orphanages.
 Through a network of orphanage directors, Davis said they are trying to get resources to orphanages in other towns around Ukraine where children younger than 4 are being kept in basements.